About

 • Retrosheet and the Lahman database — deep historical play-by-play and season data for long-run questions.

-My rules are simple.
-Historical facts, formulas, and rule changes I’ll state directly.
+The rules I hold myself to are simple.
+Historical facts, formulas, and rule changes I’ll state directly — those don’t move.
 But anything presented as a current or recent-season statistic comes from an actual pull, captioned with its source and retrieval date.
-When a source is unreachable, I leave a visible note and the working script rather than guess.
-Charts are computed with Python and matplotlib from the fetched data — never mocked up.
+When a source is unreachable, I leave a visible note and the working script rather than guess a number into existence.
+Charts are computed with Python and matplotlib from the fetched data — never mocked up to look right.

 How to read the data notes